Mardi Gras Indians: History

 Mardi Gras Indians have been practicing their traditions in New Orleans since at least the 18th century.
-The colony of New Orleans was founded by the French in 1718, on land inhabited by the Chitimacha Tribe, and within the first decade 5,000 enslaved Africans were trafficked to the colony.
+The city of New Orleans was founded by the French in 1718, on land inhabited by the Chitimacha Tribe, and within the first decade 5,000 enslaved Africans were trafficked to the colony.
 (Note: The first enslaved Africans arrived in 1719, and the city quickly became a hub of the slave trade.)
-The West-Central African ethnic groups taken to Louisiana during the transatlantic slave trade were Bambara, Gambian, Akan, Fon, Yoruba, and Kongolese peoples.
-From 1719 to 1743, almost 30 percent of African people trafficked to New Orleans came from Ouidah, a port in Dahomey on the Bight of Benin.
-The largest group came from Senegambia.
+The West and Central African ethnic groups taken to Louisiana during the transatlantic slave trade were largely from Bambara, Gambian, Akan, and Kongo peoples.
+From 1719 to 1743, the largest group came from Senegambia, and the second largest group came from the Kingdom of Kongo.
 These ethnic groups influenced the culture of Louisiana in food, music, language, religion, and decorative aesthetics.
 French slaveholders allowed enslaved and free Black people to congregate on Sunday afternoons at Congo Square, where they performed music and religious practices.

 New Orleans is known for its Creole heritage, with traditions coming from Native Americans, Africans, and Europeans.
 A mixed-race population of free people of color contributed to the history and culture of Mardi Gras in the city.
 The culture of enslaved Africans fused with Afro-Caribbean, Native American and European cultures that syncretized at Congo Square and was practiced during Mardi Gras.
 The Mardi Gras Indian tradition developed from early encounters between the region's Indigenous (likely Chitimacha) and Black communities.
 Most of the enslaved people in Louisiana were Black, but 20% of enslaved people were either Native or mixed-race Afro-Indigenous people before abolition.